eth218/tracker-engine/README.md

-## Watchman-Engine v0.0.1
+## Tracker-Engine v0.0.1

-Backend engine for handling Watchman requests from clients.
+Backend engine for handling Tracker requests from Slack.